RoseMcc04/CS-3460-RoseMcC/WeekA/MesuringRuntimes.md

 ## Abstract Data Types (ADTs)

+- A *specification* of a data structure is a list of the operations it needs to support
+- This will end up being the public interface for the implementation of the data structure
+- An *implementation* is a concrete representation of the data structure that fulfills the requirements of the specificatin, either *logically* or *in code*

 ### *Example ADT: Dynamic Sequence*

 #### Specification

+- `insert(x, i)`: insert the object `x` at position `i` in the sequence
+- `remove(i)`: remove the object at position `i`
+- `access(i)`: access the object at position `i`
+- `modify(i, v)`: update the object position `i` to the value `v`

 #### Implementation

+- How do we implement this?

 #### Applications of Sequences

+- *Email* inbox, contacts, chats, and calendar
+- *Social media* posts, comments, and notifications
+- Your *Java* code and bytecode
+- *Web* URLs and bookmarks
+- *Media files*, images, audio, videos
+- *Finance:* bank transactions, stock market
+- *Biology:* genomic sequences, EKG data, EEG data

 #### Sequences: BigInteger

+- Store digits of an integer as a *sequence*
+- Can store extremely *large* numbers
+- Can even store *fixed-point* numbers
+- Storing digits in *reverse* simplifies arithmetic operations
+- Can use *array* for storage, but *linked list* is better